markcarey/airtist/README.md

 ## Sign and Login

 Using web3Auth, AIrtist login options include social, email, or wallet.
-Social/email logins will generate an app-specific private key … behind the scenes, no seed phrase needed – only the user has access to the [complete private key](https://web3auth.io/docs/infrastructure/key-management) (self-custody), enabled by Multi-Paty Computation (MPC).
+Social/email logins will generate an app-specific private key … behind the scenes, no seed phrase needed – only the user has access to the [complete private key](https://web3auth.io/docs/infrastructure/key-management) (self-custody), enabled by Multi-Party Computation (MPC).

 Social login users:
 - do not need a wallet